glitchybunny/Drawry/README.md

+### ***Notice: This project is still very early in development, and as such, there is no playable version yet.***

+---

 # open-picturephone

-Alternate drawing pictures and adding captions to make funny stories with your friends
+Alternate drawing pictures and adding captions to make funny stories with your friends.

-## Instructions
+Inspired by drawception, brokenpicturephone, and a plethora of other games in this genre.

+:art:

+### Running your own server
 For reference, app.js is the node server, and /static/js/picturephone.js is the main javascript module loaded by the client when they connect.

 **How to run locally:**